 today, settler colonists attacked various stores in the old city of hebron. at least nine palestinians were reportedly “arrested”/kidnapped by the occupation army.

-esta wrote a new post, occupation created myth about “kidnapped soldier” as pretext to break ceasefire, bomb rafah and kill him in the process, on the site i blog on palestine and resistance 11 months, 4 weeks ago
+esta wrote a new post, occupation created myth about “kidnapped soldier” as pretext to break ceasefire, bomb rafah and kill him in the process, on the site blog about palestine and resistance 2 years, 8 months ago

 friday, a humanitarian ceasefire was declared over because the occupation claimed that hamas had “kidnapped” an israeli soldier. the occupation immediately massively bombing several places in gaza and particularly in the rafah area. basically, rafah was turned into rubble and at least 70 palestinians were killed. the zionists suggested – and western media uncritically parroted – that this massive massacre was a legitimate response to the an injustice perpetrated by hamas: the “kidnapping” of a soldier.